$O(\alpha_s)$ corrections to the polar angle dependence of the longitudinal spin-spin correlation asymmetry in $e^+e^-\to q\bar q$: Introduction

 \section{Introduction}

 Since polarized top and antitop quarks decay weakly before hadronizing they retain their original polarization from the production process when they decay.
 There are thus significant correlations between the decay products of jointly produced top and antitop quarks.
-The relevant spin information is encoded in the spin-spin density matrix of the $(t\bar t)$-system.
+The relevant spin information is encoded in the spin--spin density matrix of the $(t\bar t)$-system.
 For hadronically produced $(t\bar t)$-pairs such correlations have been thoroughly discussed in the review article~\cite{Bernreuther:2008ju}.
-In $e^+e^-\to t\bar t$ interactions the spin-spin density matrix of the $(t\bar t)$-system~\cite{ps96,Akatsu:1997tq,OlsenStav,TBP2,GKL2, Brandenburg:1998xw} and the ensuing correlations between the decay products~\cite{ps96,Akatsu:1997tq} have been studied in a number of papers.
+In $e^+e^-\to t\bar t$ interactions the spin--spin density matrix of the $(t\bar t)$-system~\cite{ps96,Akatsu:1997tq,OlsenStav,TBP2,GKL2, Brandenburg:1998xw} and the ensuing correlations between the decay products~\cite{ps96,Akatsu:1997tq} have been studied in a number of papers.

 Of interest is also the role of quark mass effects in the production of quarks and gluons in $e^+e^-$-annihilations.
 Jet definition schemes, event shape variables, heavy flavour momentum correlations~\cite{BBU,Rodrigo,Nason} and the polarization of the gluon~\cite{GKL1} are affected by the presence of quark masses for charm and bottom quarks even when they are produced at the scale of the $Z^0$ mass.
 A careful investigation of quark mass effects in $e^+e^-$-annihilations may even lead to an alternative determination of the quark mass values~\cite{BBU,Rodrigo,Nason,Grunberg}.
 There is an obvious interest in quark mass effects for $(t\bar t)$-production where quark mass effects cannot be neglected in the envisaged range of energies to be covered by the proposed International Linear Collider (ILC).
 At the low mass end quark mass effects are important in the $m_q\to 0$ calculation of radiative corrections to quark polarization variables because residual mass effects change the naive non-flip pattern of the $m_q=0$ polarization results~\cite{KPT,GKT2}.
 In QED the same $O(\alpha/\pi)$ residual mass effects have been widely discussed in polarized lepton production~\cite{LeeNau,Smi,Was:1986dv} and polarization effects in lepton decays~\cite{Falk,Fischer:2002hn,trentadue}.